Pet and Jackman Expedition

-Arthur Pet was an English explorer.
-Together with Charles Jackman, he led an expedition for the Muscovy Company to discover the Northeast Passage in 1580.
+Arthur Pet and Charles Jackman were English explorers.
+They led an expedition for the Muscovy Company to discover the Northeast Passage in 1580.

 Pet was in charge of the barque George, Jackman of the barque William.
 They were given orders to sail to Vardø, then along the north coast of Siberia which was expected to take less than 36 days in good conditions, and from there south to China.